DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Treatments that have had some success in apocrine chromhidrosis include:

 Apocrine chromhidrosis is a benign chronic condition.
-It slowly regresses with advancing age as the apocrine glands gradually return to their original state [3,4].
+It slowly regresses with advancing age as the apocrine glands gradually become less active.

 Books about skin diseases

 © 2021 DermNet New Zealand Trust.